 FICA and Medicare Tax Withheld in Error For Persons in F-1 or J-1 Status

-This information is only for individuals in F-1 or J-1 status who are considered nonresident aliens for federal tax purposes.
-All residents and “resident aliens for tax purposes” are required to pay a Social Security tax (FICA and Medicare), which totals nearly 8% of their earned income.
-“Nonresident aliens for tax purposes” are exempt from this tax.
+This information is only for individuals in F-1 or J-1 status who are considered nonresident for federal tax purposes.
+All residents and “residents for tax purposes” are required to pay a Social Security tax (FICA and Medicare), which totals nearly 8% of their earned income.
+“Nonresidents for tax purposes” are exempt from this tax.

 Who Can File For A Social Security Refund?

 You are not subject to Social Security tax withholding on your wages if:

 - you are authorized for Curricular Practical Training (CPT) or Optional Practical Training (OPT), or

 - you are authorized for employment due to Economic Hardship